Best time to visit Finland

 When to go to Finland for its summer festivals

 Summer offers plenty of fun and culture via its many festivals.
 Kicking off in June is the Midnight Sun Festival (Sodankylä Elokuvajuhlat), five days of screenings by national and international filmmakers in the city of Sodankylä, in northern Finland.
 In July, head west for the hugely popular Kaustinen Folk Music Festival, or Pori Jazz, one of the top jazz festivals in Europe.
-But one of the biggest events in July is the Tangomarkkinat (the Tango Festival) in Seinäjoki, where couples have been twirling each year since 1985.
-If you’re in Helsinki in August, get tickets for Flow, a contemporary music and arts festival, with international heavyweights taking to the stage.

-When to visit Finland in autumn
+When to visit Finland in fall

-Visually speaking, autumn is a superb time to visit the country, especially in Lapland during ruska-aika (russeting): the lower fells become bathed in golds and oranges, bracken and beech glow bronze, poplars cloak the hills in yellow and the higher hills turn a deep crimson.
+Visually speaking, fall is a superb time to visit the country, especially in Lapland during ruska-aika (russeting): the lower fells become bathed in golds and oranges, bracken and beech glow bronze, poplars cloak the hills in yellow and the higher hills turn a deep crimson.
 Bear in mind though that the coastal waters can be fairly nippy as early as September, and that most sights and attractions have reduced hours outside of high season, from mid-September onwards.

 Lake cabin in Ruissalo, Turku, Finland © Igor Grochev/Shutterstock